Ford Taurus (first generation): Models and engines

 At its launch, the Taurus was available in four models; the L, the MT-5, the GL, and the LX.
 The L was the base model, with only the most basic of equipment.
 The MT-5 was the second model, which was aimed at Japanese imports, as it was only available with a 4-cylinder engine and a five-speed manual transmission (hence the term MT-5).
 The value model was the GL, which contained more equipment than the MT-5 and L, and had such interior upgrades like rear headrests and a folding rear armrest, electric windows and locks.
 The LX was the top of the line model, which had the most standard equipment, as well as many features that were unique to this model, such as cornering lamps and side body cladding, as well as its own unique seat design, automatic climate control, light packages, luggage convenience kit, electronic cluster with onboard system scanner and fuel computer, auto lamps with timer, premium amplified stereo with six speakers "Premium Sound", 6-way electric seats with inflatable lumbar support and other equipment options at an added price.
 The wagon was offered in the same trim levels in the same order.

-In 1987, the MT-5 wagon was dropped due to poor sales, and the MT-5 was dropped altogether in 1988.
-1988 also saw the introduction of the SHO, although it was generally marketed as and considered a separate model, as opposed to part of the Taurus line.
+For 1988, the MT-5 wagon was dropped due to poor sales, and the MT-5 was dropped altogether after the 1988 model year.
+1989 also saw the introduction of the SHO, although it was generally marketed as and considered a separate model, as opposed to part of the Taurus line.

 The MT-5 and L came with a 90 hp 2.5-liter HSC four-cylinder, although the 140 hp 3.0-liter Vulcan V6 was optional on the L and standard on the GL and LX models.
 The MT-5 was equipped with a five-speed manual transmission, while Vulcan models used a newly designed four-speed AXOD automatic, while HSC-equipped cars used the 3-speed ATX automatic.
 Ford's 3.8-liter Essex V6 was added to the lineup in 1988 as the top of the line engine optional on the LX and GL.
-Although the power output was rated at the same 140 hp as the 3.0-liter engine, this V6 produced 215 ft·lbf (291 N·m) of torque.
+Although the power output was rated at the same 140 hp as the 3.0-liter engine, this V6 produced 215 lbft of torque.
 The 2.5-liter was dropped in early 1991.